codestacx/hrd_developer_assignment/README.md

 ## About Application

 The application is developed in PHP MVC framework Laravel that implements the Yajra Datatables with server side rendering

+## Steps to run the application

+Make sure the following requirements are already fulfilled before running the application

+-   PHP >= 7.2.5
+-   Composer installed on your machine
+-   Apache Server (XAMPP)

+###### Run the following commands

+Install Dependencies
+-  `composer install`

+Run Migration
+-   `php artisan migrate`

+Run Seeder to Import Customers

+-   `php artisan db:seed`

+# If you get an error about an encryption key

+- `php artisan key:generate`

+Install any missing node dependencies

+-  `npm install`

+Compile fresh Scaffolding

+- `npm run dev`

+Finally run the server

+-   `php artisan serve`

+## How Does Application is Setup

 ## Database